SC

 Media / Streaming65–80%per year

 A rate above your benchmark means your product and service is doing its job.
 Below benchmark means customers are leaving faster than expected.
+If you offer services rather than a product, your pricing also affects retention — the consulting rate calculator can help you set rates that keep clients coming back.

 Net vs Gross Revenue Retention